Sapa speeds delivery planning, enhances service with Truckstops-Truckcom integrationNovember 19th, 2014

-Following a meeting between Mapmechanics and Truckcom, the two companies developed a solution that met Sapa’s requirements in full.
-It takes advantage of the advanced integration features in the latest version 20 of TRUCKSTOPS, and is now available to any user of the two systems.
+Following a meeting between CACI (previously Mapmechanics) and Truckcom, the two companies developed a solution that met Sapa’s requirements in full.
+It takes advantage of the advanced integration features in the latest version of Truckstops and is now available to any user of the two systems.

 Truckcom Integration now option available to all Truckstops/Truckcom users

-A key feature of the new system is a dedicated “Export to Truckcom” button within TRUCKSTOPS that outputs planned routes directly to Truckcom.
+A key feature in Truckstops is a dedicated “Export to Truckcom” button that outputs planned routes directly to Truckcom.
 This capability is provided by web services – an arrangement that works well with Truckcom, which itself is now web-based.

 Real-time view of delivery progress during the day